lsu-ddem/intro-to-esports/content/4-Game/2_Lesson_2/_index.en.md

 ####  Introduction/Gain Attention

-	-   The class will begin with an image that is hopefully game related, and the student and have them write a story about what is just off the boundary of the picture.- This will be known as the daily meme.
-These will be placed in the students journals.
+-  **Video of the Day:** The class will begin with an image that is hopefully game related, and the student and have them write a story about what is just off the boundary of the picture.

-## Outcomes
--   Understand the concept of computational thinking and how it can be applied to various situations and problems

--   Implement computational thinking to develop a logical sequence of events for a unique, dynamic story

--   Implement narrative reasoning skills to develop multiple pathways for the storyline

--   Demonstrate adequate implementation of scripts, storyboards, editing software, etc.

-## Content of Lesson
+#### Project
 -   After the daily meme the students will begin to work on their storyboard, script, and possible pathways to complete the game.

 -   Script will be accompanied by a [flow chart](https://www.draw.io/) depicting the available routes that the protagonist is able to take, or the decisions that the protagonist can make